• Home

 Remove from heat; stir in broth and milk.
 Heat to boiling, stirring constantly.
 Boil and stir 1 minute.

-Gently stir in chicken and vegetables.
+Gently stir in chicken, vegetables and parsley (if using).
 Set aside.

 Prepare pastry and fit bottom crust into deep-dish pie pan.
 Fill crust and top with remaining crust.
-Cut slits in the top of the crust. and bake 30-35 minutes.
+Brush with egg wash.
+Cut slits in the top of the crust.

 Cool for ten minutes, cut into slices and serve.